 Adam worked as a GP for 30 years in Gibraltar.
 Now retired, he paints because it makes him happy.
 He has no formal training beyond school but considered both art and architecture as careers before opting for Medicine (the family business).
 He thoroughly enjoyed trying to keep the local population healthy but retired just short of 60 because he was fairly sure It would be good for his health.

 His work is mainly figurative landscape and often locally based.
 He likes vibrant colour, unusual juxtaposition and perspective, while achieving a consistent style preoccupies at times.
 To keep painting and improving for as long as possible is the only goal.

 Any profits will be donated to local charities.

-Geraldine Martinez has been creating art all her life, exploring virtually every artistic medium along the way.
+Geraldine has been creating art all her life, exploring virtually every artistic medium along the way.
 It has been argued that design is a skill and art is an innate gift and there is an ongoing debate about where design ends and art begins, but Geraldine is fortunate to combine both these talents in her work.
-She uses a variety of media, also using her experience as a graphic designer and her use of digital resources to bring her art forward to the 21st century.
+She uses a variety of media, also using her experience as a graphic designer and her use of digital resources to make her artistic mark.